Vintage Outhouse: The Good Old Days?

 Remember “the good old days?”
-Well, part of that would have been the outhouse.
-Not so good huh?
+A key part of that experience was the outhouse.
+Maybe not so good after all, huh?

 The Old Days